stephanfowler/nft-surface/README.md

 ## Deployment

-* Deploy a smart contract and create a catalog file using the [smart-contact](/smart-contract/) project.
+* Deploy the smart contract and create a catalog file. [more...](/smart-contract/)
-* Deploy the user-facing site to a suitable host (eg Vercel.com) using the [client](/client/) projects.
+* Deploy the user-facing client application to a suitable host (eg Vercel.com). [more...](/client/)

-It is highly reccomended to try this a few times first on a testnet!
+Try this a few times first on a relevant testnet!
 Mainnet deployments are _expensive_.

 ## Chain support